About me

 Arizona State University (ASU), Tempe, AZ

-Relevant Coursework: Wearable Devices, Applied Computational Behavioral Sciences, Neural Engineering
+Coursework: Wearable Devices, Applied Computational Behavioral Sciences, Neural Engineering

 2. Bachelor's in Electronics and Communication Engineering - Biomedical Engineering May 2022